Hsiaohan-89/Iris-Chen-portfolio/README.md

 #### Imagery

-The selected image it's for user to get to know the web developer more.
+The selected image it's for user to get to know the web developer.

 #### Icons